Preliminary Study on Dark Matter-Dominated Systems: Further Analysis for galactic dark matter halos with Pressure: Introduction

 \section{Introduction}

 Current astrophysical observations at cosmological and galactic scales suggest a concordance standard model coined Lambda Cold Dark Matter ($\Lambda$-CDM) \citep{Planck:2018vyg}.
 It contains three major components: a cosmological constant $\Lambda$, a cold dark matter component (CDM), and ordinary matter.
 We don't know much about this invisible component named CDM that acts gravitationally on baryonic matter, being the observed rotational curves of spiral galaxies one of the most direct evidence of its existence \citep{Sofue:2000jx}.

-It is not known what it is made of but there is the belief that it is a pressureless medium which dominates in the outer regions of spiral galaxies.
+It is not known what it is made of but there is the belief that it is a pressureless medium that dominates in the outer regions of spiral galaxies.
 While luminous matter dominates in the innermost regions of galaxies, it appears that the effects of dark matter can also be found in regions where ordinary matter is present \citep{Persic1996}.
-The pressureless condition of CDM leads to a background cosmological evolution of its density that varies as $a^{-3}$, being $a$ the scale factor of the universe.
+The pressureless condition of CDM leads to a background cosmological evolution of its density that varies as $a^{-3}$, being $a$ the scale factor of the Universe.
 Latest satellite missions WMAP and Planck have promoted cosmology to a new precision era where the hypothesis of pressureless dark matter can be tested \citep{Muller:2004yb,Serra:2011jh,Calabrese:2009zza,Xu:2013mqe,Yang:2015rta,Kopp:2018zxp}.
-In particular, it has been found that a barotropic equation of state for the dark matter, $p_{DM}=\omega_{DM}~\rho$, with $\omega_{DM}=0.000707^{+0.000747}_{-0.000746}$ is compatible with the evolution of the Universe \citep{Xu:2013mqe,Yang:2015rta,Kopp:2018zxp}, hence compatible with the pressureless CDM hypothesis.
+In particular, it has been found that a barotropic equation of state for the dark matter, $p_{DM}=\omega_{DM}~\rho$, with $\omega_{DM}=0.000707^{+0.000747}_{-0.000746}$ is compatible with the evolution of the Universe \citep{Xu:2013mqe,Yang:2015rta,Kopp:2018zxp}, hence the hypothesis of dark matter with a small pressure can not be ruled out in favor of the pressureless CDM hypothesis.

-Nevertheless, at galactic scales it is known that $\Lambda$-CDM is unable to provide a complete description of the dark matter halos \citep{Weinberg:2013aya,Perivolaropoulos:2021jda}.
-The core-cusp problem \citep{Flores:1994gz,Karukes:2015fma}, the too big to fail problem \citep{Boylan-Kolchin:2011qkt} and the missing satellite problem \citep{Klypin:1999uc,Moore:1999nt}, among others, force us to carefully reconsider the pressureless dark matter hypothesis.
-It is known that self-interacting dark matter could solve some small scale problems of $\Lambda$-CDM \citep{Spergel:1999mh}.
-The strength of self-interaction between dark matter particles leads to some effective pressure.
-Moreover, dark matter must have pressure in order to avoid that intermediate-mass black holes increase their mass far beyond observations due to dark mater accretion \citep{Pepe:2011dk,Lora-Clavijo:2014kha}.
-This junction, between the actual observational capability for testing the pressureless hypothesis of dark matter and the current problems of $\Lambda$-CDM to explain some issues at galactic scales, is a strong motivation to study the possibility that dark matter has some pressure.